 My insignificant person got some association of dancers and teachers of the classical Indian dance art, which originated in the temples of Tanjore, South-India 1,000 BC.
 I took classes from Srimati Rajamani from Bangalore and traveled to Bombay, Madras, and Delhi to find the teachers willing to give me krsna-padams (love songs) and the music.
 During that time, I had an optional relationship with the International Society for Krishna Consciousness (ISKCON), in Europe and India.
 I dissociated from ISKCON in 1991 and performed Arangetram in 1995 [Footnote 1].

 A.C.
-Bhaktivedanta Svami Maharaja (Srila Prabhupada), the founder of ISKCON, had to cut the dense jungles in the West first.
+Bhaktivedanta Svami Maharaja (Srila Prabhupada), the founder of ISKCON, had to cut the jungles of atheism and impersonalism in the West first.
 When Svami Maharaja set foot in the US, he stepped right into the hippie culture of New York, where George Harrison came to attend his sankirtan party, in the sixties.
 Svami Maharaja had left this world in 1977.

 Both ISKCON and Sri Gaudiya Vedanta Samiti were founded by disciples of Sri Srimad Bhakti-siddhanta Sarasvati Thakura (1920), a very powerful acarya (world teacher), who standardised the processes of suddha-bhakti (pure devotion), brahmacarya (celibacy), and sannyasa (renounciation) establishing sixtyfour mathas (monasteries) in India himself.